ClarifiedSecurity/catapult/docs/50-template-requirements.md

 - `python3` package needs to be installed for your distribution.

-- `open-vm-tools/qemu agent/etc.` package might need to be installed for your distribution depending on your virtualization platform.
+- `open-vm-tools/qemu-guest-agent/etc.` package needs to be installed for your distribution depending on your virtualization platform.

 ## Per-environment/project/datacenter etc. template requirements

 We recommend applying the [template_os_configuration](https://github.com/ClarifiedSecurity/nova.core/tree/main/nova/core/roles/template_os_configuration) to the specific project templates.
 It contains some prerequisites for different `nova.core` roles that you might otherwise need to install before using those roles.
+If you already have a Catapult project then you can set `template: true` variable in your templates host/group_vars.
+Then during deploy Catapult will take a different deploy path and apply the `template_os_configuration` role and shut down the VM.